open 24/7 - speak to an expert now

 12. Leaking Windows

-• Water stains around window frames
+• Water spots around the frames of your windows

 • Dampness on windowsills